Toasted Árbol Chile and Peanut Salsa

 About this recipe

-Árbol chile and peanut salsa is a thick, hot and extraordinarily flavourful salsa from central Mexico, where the toasted árbol chile - small but ferociously hot - is combined with toasted peanuts, roasted tomato, garlic and vinegar to create a creamy, spreadable salsa of intense red colour with a complex flavour merging the herbal heat of the chile with the earthy creaminess of the peanuts.
-It is the favourite salsa for basket tacos, tostones and sandwiches in Mexico City.
+Árbol chile and peanut salsa is a thick, hot and extraordinarily flavorful salsa from central Mexico, where the toasted árbol chile - small but ferociously hot - is combined with toasted peanuts, roasted tomato, garlic and vinegar to create a creamy, spreadable salsa of intense red color with a complex flavor merging the herbal heat of the chile with the earthy creaminess of the peanuts.
+It is the favorite salsa for basket tacos, tostones and sandwiches in Mexico City.

 History & Origin